Magicking/6120.eu/content/posts/analyzing-ordinal-github-issues.md

 # TL;DR

 This post showcases a creative approach to analyzing issues in the Ordinal GitHub repository by leveraging the GitHub API, GPT-3.5, and GPT-4.
-The author demonstrates how to obtain the necessary data using the GitHub CLI, then uses GPT-4 to generate a prompt for GPT-3.5 to be used for further analysis of the repository's issues.
+The author demonstrates how to obtain the necessary data using the GitHub CLI, then uses GPT-4 to generate a prompt for GPT-3.5 to analyze the repository's issues further.

 Some key takeaways from this analysis include the following: